It’s that time of year again. No, we’re not talking about the holidays. We’re talking about the dreaded winter moth.

 7. Pick Off Caterpillars

 You can also pick off winter moth caterpillars by hand.
-This is a bit of a tedious process, but it’s very effective.
+This is a bit tedious, but very effective.

 8. Monterey Take Down Spray